Krista CooperTitle: Assistant Professor of Social Work

 Cooper is a member of Social Work and Health Inequalities Network, Central Alabama Caribbean American Association, and American Public Health Association.
 In 2008 she received the Southern Regional Education Board Fellowship.

-Currently, Cooper is a Ph.D. candidate at University of Alabama and is working toward completion of her dissertation entitled Experiences of Afro-Caribbean Immigrant Women Living with HIV/AIDS: A Phenomenological Investigation.
+Cooper earned her Ph.D. in 2014 at University of Alabama and her dissertation was entitled Experiences of Afro-Caribbean Immigrant Women Living with HIV/AIDS: A Phenomenological Investigation.

 Current Research or Professional Activities: